 These results are consistent with McCullough et al. (1997)’s conceptualization of forgiveness as empathy-facilitated motivational changes that promote relationship-constructive actions (i.e., conciliation) and inhibit relationship-destructive actions (i.e., avoidance and revenge) toward the offending person.

 More than two decades after the original research was first published, the effect sizes are also remarkably similar and comparable to those in the target article, indicating the robustness and replicability of McCullough et al. (1997)’s model of forgiveness.
-Only two of the correlations from the hypotheses minor deviations from the target article’s reported findings, with slightly stronger association between perceived apology and affective empathy (Original: r = .36; Replication: r = .45), and a weaker association between forgiveness and conciliatory motivation (Original: r = .70; Replication: r = .45).
+Only two of the correlations from the hypotheses showed minor deviations from the target article’s reported findings, with slightly stronger association between perceived apology and affective empathy (Original: r = .36; Replication: r = .45), and a weaker association between forgiveness and conciliatory motivation (Original: r = .70; Replication: r = .45).

 Some often question the value of replication studies by stating that highly cited studies are self-evidently reliable and replicable.
 We believe these reactions often reflect a hindsight bias (a.k.a., knew-it-all-along phenomenon) that many, even the researchers, may hold towards replication studies.
 We previously demonstrated an ironic display of hindsight bias over the replicability of a classic experiment on hindsight bias (Study 3; Chen et al. 2021).
 To try and address hindsight bias over the replicability of our target article, we conducted a prediction poll on Twitter on March 26, 2023 (Feldman, 2023), and found that 21 out of 30 (70%) of the researchers in the community predicted an unsuccessful replication of McCullough et al. (1997)’s Study 1, lower than predictions for other targets included in the same Twitter poll.
 These predictions stand in strong contrast to the very successful replication we reported here, and further highlights the importance of testing intuitions and the possible misperceptions that some may hold towards the importance of comprehensive independent Registered Reports of direct replication.